 Some of the ways to serve include:

-- Ambassador Program: Develops and delivers local history topics to the community at-large through public speaking outreach.
+- Ambassador: Develop and deliver a western Pennsylvania history presentation to the community at-large through public speaking outreach.

-- Library & Archives Program: Assists librarians and archivists with a variety of cataloging, reference desk assistance, and oral history transcriptions.
+- Library & Archives Volunteer: Assist librarians and archivists with a variety of inventorying tasks, digitization, reference desk assistance, and oral history transcriptions.

-In appreciation of donating their time and talents, volunteers receive numerous benefits:
+In appreciation of donating time and talents, volunteers receive numerous benefits:

 - Unique learning, enrichment, and networking opportunities

 - Complimentary admission to all related museums

 - Free parking, as available, at 15th and Smallman Streets

 - 20% discount at the History Center’s museum shops

 - 10% discount at the Café at the History Center